XnonXte/PortalGuessr-Bot/README.md

 # PortalGuessr

 PortalGuessr is a Python bot that challenges you to guess a Portal chamber from a random picture taken from various locations, similar to GeoGuessr.
-Written in Python using py-cord library.
+Written in Python with [py-cord](https://github.com/Pycord-Development/pycord) library.

 ## Contributions